Building an Uptime Monitor

 To do so let's add a Pub/Sub topic on which we'll publish a message every time a site transitions from being up to being down, or vice versa.

-🥐 Define the topic using Encore's Pub/Sub package in a new file, monitor/alerts.go:
+🥐 Define the topic using Encore's Pub/Sub module in monitor/check.ts:

 Now let's publish a message on the TransitionTopic if a site's up/down state differs from the previous measurement.